Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Related Works

-Event Data Recorders (EDRs), often referred to as black boxes, have traditionally played a crucial role in in capturing and analyzing events within robotics systems.
-These recorders support the collection and storage of event data, helping to comprehend system behavior, detecting anomalies, and ensuring safety \citep{Winfield2021,winfield2022ethical}.
-Therefore, these solutions are needed in forensic investigations, ethical assessments and transparency regarding autonomous agents \citep{taurer2018}.

-The integration of black box modules to enhance robots' introspection capabilities contributes to improving system transparency by attributing responsibilities \citep{fernandez2022}.
-These solutions typically include functionalities such as hashing, signing, and encryption \citep{Schmidt2022}.
-However, to ensure the integrity and authenticity of recorded events, anti-tamper features must also be in place \citep{SRINIVASADITYA2021103245}.
+EDRs, or black boxes, are essential for capturing and analyzing events in robotic systems.
+These recorders help comprehend system behavior, detect anomalies, and ensure safety \cite{Winfield2021,winfield2022ethical}.
+Therefore, these solutions are required for forensic investigations and ethical assessments of autonomous agents \cite{taurer2018}.
+The integration of black box modules to enhance robots' introspection capabilities contributes to improving system transparency by attributing responsibilities \cite{fernandez2022,Fernandez2024}.
+These solutions typically include hashing, signing, and encryption \cite{Schmidt2022}, while ensuring event integrity through anti-tamper mechanisms \cite{SRINIVASADITYA2021103245}.

-Using blockchain technology in event data recorders can guarantee the integrity of a transparent and auditable record of events.
-These features enhance accountability and trust in the recorded data, as it becomes difficult for any party to manipulate or tamper with the recorded events without detection \citep{Salah2019}.
-Additionally, blockchain involves decentralized and distributed storage of event data, eliminating the necessity for central authorities or intermediaries and reducing the risk of data loss.
+The blockchain technology in EDRs ensures the integrity of a transparent and auditable record of events.
+These features enhance accountability and trust in the recorded data by preventing tampering \cite{Salah2019}.
+Decentralized and distributed storage further eliminates reliance on central authorities and mitigates data loss risks.